AdamDavidson1/4klift/assets/README.md

 ### Fonts

 The typeface used for **4klift** is Comfortaa by Johan Aakerlund, available on [Google Fonts](https://fonts.google.com/specimen/Comfortaa "Google Fonts") and licensed under the [Open Font License](http://scripts.sil.org/OFL_web "Open Font License").
+You will need this font if you create any logos for 4klift Components.

 ### Style Guide

+The following colors should be maintained when creating assets.

 - **4klift Logo**